jackhman/sergio-martin-rubio-site/_posts/2019-07-31-java-memory-model-overview.md

  CodeCacheExpansionSize | 32K/64K | Code cache expansion size (in bytes) UseCodeCacheFlushing | false | Attempt to sweep the codecache before shutting off compiler CodeCacheMinimumFreeSpace | 500K | When less than the specified amount of space remains, stop compiling.
 This space is reserved for code that is not compiled methods, for example, native adapters.
+ PrintCodeCache | false | Print the code cache memory usage when exiting